In this post let’s discuss the advantages of watercolour pan sets as opposed to tubes.

 Watercolour painting is one of the most popular painting techniques.
 It fascinates beginners as well as professionals.
-The wide range of options create ever more challenges to choose new subjects.
-Watercolours are also called “aquarelles” (aqua = Latin for water).
+The wide range of options creates ever more challenges to choose new subjects.
+Watercolours are “aquarelles” (aqua = Latin for water).
 They are composed of finely triturated (ground) pigments, a binder such as Gum Arabic, and a small proportion of a wetting agent.
 They are soluble in water and remain so after drying.
 Are you new to watercolours?
 See more notes: FAQ About Watercolours

 1. Pans are generally less expensive than tubes, so it is more affordable to start with a pre-made pan set.
 Then you may refill with tube colours as needed.